mhoran/neverland/README.md

 ## Caveats

-* The implementation naievely overrides the browser's geolocation implementation by inserting a JavaScript tag into the response).
+* The implementation naievely overrides the browser's geolocation implementation by inserting a JavaScript tag into the response.

 * The middleware will treat the response body as HTML.
 If you're using XHTML, this could cause issues.